 10. The nutcracker.
 Nutcracker optional—for larger jars, you’ll want a pair of adjustable pliers.
 In either case, these tools lock down and don’t let go, allowing you to dedicate your attention to slowly turning a jar lid to loosen the seal and get it off.
 It could help to wrap the business ends of the pliers in masking tape or electrical tape for a better grip.
-For advanced tips on using pliers, see Philadelphia area carpentry expert John Kelsey's column in This Old House.

 11. Ye olde trusty assistant.
 If you happen to have someone else around and you don’t want to look silly as you wrestle with a jar and an assortment of household items, ask that person for a literal hand.
-Remember: you’re allowed to claim that you must have gotten the lid started and they just had to finish the job, but that person will still going to want to share the pickles.
+Remember: you’re allowed to claim that you must have gotten the lid started and they just had to finish the job, but that person is still going to want to share the pickles.

 s.e. smith writes for Networx.com.